SoftBank says considering investment in Uber but no final agreement reached

-TOKYO (Reuters) - Japan’s SoftBank Group Corp (9984.T) said on Tuesday that it was considering investing in Uber Technologies Inc [UBER.UL] but there was no final agreement at this stage.
+TOKYO (Reuters) - Japan’s SoftBank Group Corp said on Tuesday it was considering investing in Uber Technologies Inc but there was no final agreement at this stage.

 “If conditions on share price and a minimum of shares are not satisfactory for the SoftBank Group side, there is a possibility the SoftBank Group may not make an investment,” it said in a statement.

-Uber said earlier this week that a planned deal with SoftBank and Dragoneer Investment Group was moving forward.
-The investment could be worth up to $10 billion, two people familiar with the matter previously told Reuters.
+Uber said this week that a planned deal with SoftBank and Dragoneer Investment Group was moving forward.
+The investment could be worth up to $10 billion, two people familiar with the matter have said..

+SoftBank and Dragoneer are leading a consortium that plans to invest $1 billion to $1.25 billion in Uber, the mostly highly valued venture-backed company in the world, along with a purchase of up to 17 percent of existing shares in a secondary transaction.

+Progress in the negotiations came after venture capital firm Benchmark, an early investor with a board seat in the ride-services company, and former Chief Executive Travis Kalanick struck a peace deal, reaching agreement over terms of the planned SoftBank investment.

 Reporting by Sam Nussey; Editing by Edwina Gibbs